It’s more about the Gronk block than the Gronk spike these days, but that works for the Bucs

 After a career marked by almost as many major injuries as memorable moments, Gronkowski looked battered during his final season with the Patriots in 2018.

-A year away from the game provided rejuvenation, as did the chance to get away from the stern Bill Belichick in New England and join fellow ex-Patriot Tom Brady and a much more player-friendly head coach in Bruce Arians.
+A year away from the game provided rejuvenation, as did the chance to get away from the stern Bill Belichick in New England and join fellow ex-Patriot Tom Brady and a much more player-friendly coach in Bruce Arians.
 Gronkowski’s receiving numbers, which had dropped noticeably in 2018 from his 2011-17 heyday, continued to decline with the Bucs.

 During the regular season, Gronkowski posted his fewest yards per game (38.9) since his 2010 rookie season and the fewest yards per target (8.1) of his career, numbers that have been even lower in the postseason.
 His overall statistics this season — 45 catches for 623 yards and seven touchdowns — were more than respectable for an average starting tight end but a far cry from what he racked up during his five Pro Bowl seasons in New England, including a 1,327-yard campaign in 2011 that set a record for the position

-Kelce, meanwhile, set a record this season with 1,416 receiving yards, giving him a run of five straight 1,000-yard seasons, unprecedented for a tight end.
+Kelce set a record this season with 1,416 receiving yards, giving him a run of five straight 1,000-yard seasons, unprecedented for a tight end.
 He went on to post lines of 8-109-1 and 13-118-2 in the playoffs, cementing his status as the most reliable receiving weapon for a pass-oriented Chiefs team seeking a second straight Super Bowl title.

 For his part, Gronkowski indicated Monday that while he hopes to conjure some of his old magic in the Super Bowl, he’s mindful of his limitations.

-“I’m always going for the big play, but sometimes if just doesn’t happen,” he told reporters.
-“Sometimes there’s other people making big plays, sometimes I’m not ready to make the big play, I would say.

-“Overall, I’m always going in with the mind-set to dominate, ready to go.
-At the same time, though, there’s also roles you’ve gotta play.”
+“I’m always going for the big play, but sometimes it just doesn’t happen,” he told reporters.
+“Sometimes there’s other people making big plays.
+Sometimes I’m not ready to make the big play, I would say.
+Overall, I’m always going in with the mind-set to dominate, ready to go.
+At the same time, though, there’s also roles you’ve got to play.”

 Gronkowski’s role with the Buccaneers is primarily as a blocker.
 If that’s in part because he has lost a step or two — which Gronkowski himself acknowledged in January 2020 — it’s also because he has long excelled in that role.
-That has led many to proclaim him the greatest tight end in NFL history given his years of excellence catching passes from Brady, protecting the quarterback from pass rushers and mashing defenders in the run game.
+That has led many to proclaim him the greatest tight end in NFL history, given his years of excellence catching passes from Brady, protecting the quarterback from pass rushers and mashing defenders in the run game.

 Tampa Bay has been taking advantage of his ability and willingness to do the dirty work.
 Of tight ends who ran at least 200 pass routes this season, Gronkowski had the second-highest percentage of time spent on the field as a pass blocker (per Rotowire), with a mark of 23.3.
 Kelce, by contrast, was used as a pass blocker just 11.3 percent of the time.